confluentinc/workshop-tableflow-databricks/labs/flink-joins.md

 ### **🔍 Technical Discoveries**

 #### **1. Stream Semantics Matter More Than Configuration**
-- ✅ **Infrastructure was perfect**: Oracle PKs, Kafka compaction, connector metadata
+- ✅ **Infrastructure was perfect**: PostgreSQL PKs, Kafka compaction, connector metadata
 - ❌ **Stream compatibility was the issue**: CDC changelog vs join requirements
 - 💡 **Lesson**: Focus on stream semantics, not just configuration